-But in Colossians look at the context in which this specific instruction about husbands and wives is given:

-The Apostle has just written of the "new life" that is ours in Christ.
+Look at the context in which this instruction about husbands and wives is given: The Apostle has just written of the "new life" that is ours in Christ.

 Back in chapter 2:13 he reminded us that we were dead in our sins but now have been made alive in Christ.